About the airport

 Conference

-Two different premises are available, Guldgruvan with room for approx. 10 people or Bonnstan which holds approx. 20 people.
-Ideal for booking pre-departure meetings.
+Two different venues are available, Guldgruvan with space for approx. 10 people or Bonnstan which can accommodate approx. 20 people.
+Perfect to book for meetings before departure.

 Prices